SecretFoundation/SNIPs/SNIP-721.md

 	}
 }
 ```
-#### <a name="accesslevel"></a>AccessLevel
+#### AccessLevel
-AccessLevel determines the type of access being granted or revoked to the specified address in a [SetWhitelistedApproval](#setwhitelisted) message or to everyone in a [SetGlobalApproval](#setglobal) message.
+AccessLevel determines the type of access being granted or revoked to the specified address in a [SetWhitelistedApproval](#SetWhitelistedApproval) message or to everyone in a [SetGlobalApproval](#SetGlobalApproval) message.
 Inventory-wide approval and token-specific approval are mutually exclusive levels of access.
 The levels are:
 * `"approve_token"` - grant approval only on the token specified in the message
 * `"revoke_token"` - revoke a previous approval on the specified token
 * `"all"` - grant approval for all tokens in the message signer's inventory.
 This approval must also apply to any tokens the signer acquires after granting `all` approval
 * `"none"` - revoke any approval (both token and inventory-wide) previously granted to the specified address (or for everyone if using SetGlobalApproval)

-### <a name="registerreceive"></a>RegisterReceiveNft
+### RegisterReceiveNft
-A contract will use RegisterReceiveNft to notify the SNIP-721 contract that it implements ReceiveNft and possibly also BatchReceiveNft [(see below)](#receiver).
+A contract will use RegisterReceiveNft to notify the SNIP-721 contract that it implements ReceiveNft and possibly also BatchReceiveNft [(see below)](#receiver-interface).
 This enables the SNIP-721 contract to call the registered contract whenever it is Sent a token (or tokens).
 In order to comply with CW-721, ReceiveNft only informs the recipient contract that it has been sent a single token, and it only informs the recipient contract who the token's previous owner was, not who sent the token (which may be different addresses) despite calling the previous owner `sender` ([see below](#cwsender)).
 BatchReceiveNft, on the other hand, can be used to inform a contract that it was sent multiple tokens, and notifies the recipient of both, the token's previous owner and the sender.

 ##### Request
 ```